Five working day extension for coursework

 Because your work will be submitted after the original deadline, you will not receive your mark until after the rest of your cohort.
 Once ready, your mark will be available in your myUWE account but you may find you are showing as a non-submission ('NS') until this time.

-Please note: Academic regulation F3.1R on anonymous marking will still apply to work submitted under this process.
-This means it will be used except for those assessments where it is either impractical or impossible to do so, for example professional practice assessments, a project or a presentation.
+Please note: Anonymous marking will still apply to work submitted under this process.
+It will be used except for those assessments where it is either impractical or impossible to do so, for example professional practice assessments, a project or a presentation.

 What happens if my extension request is rejected?